freedomxie/niocore/README.md

 mycode
 ======
-this is tcp socket project,use for mmorpg game communication.
+This is the framework of the game a TCP socket, used for the communication of MMORPG games.